Loading figure…

 Cory Booker supports reducing criminal penalties for drug offenses and has been a vocal advocate for criminal justice reform, including the legalization of cannabis and ending the war on drugs.
 He has emphasized the need for a more equitable approach to drug policy.

-Position extraction pending on 5 issues: Foreign Aid, Taxes, School Curriculum, Trade, Tech Regulation.
+Position extraction pending on 4 issues: School Curriculum, Trade, Tech Regulation, Elections & Campaigns.

 Read twice and referred to the Committee on the Judiciary.